alex-miller-0/eth-relayer/README.md

 ## Testing Daemon with Parity PoA

+*NOTE: I recommend upgrading to at least Parity v1.8.4*

 If you want to run the relayer daemon, you need to use Parity or Geth, as the daemon uses web3.js 1.0 event pub/sub and websocket listening is not allowed in TestRPC/Ganache.
 I have included a convenience script to boot one or more parity nodes locally given a series of ports.
 You can run it with:

 ```